adap/flower/datasets/README.md

 # Usage

-The Flower Datasets exposes `FederatedDataset` abstraction to represent the dataset needed for federated learning/analytics.
-It has two powerful methods that let you handle the dataset preprocessing.
-They are `load_partition(node_id, split)` and `load_full(split)`.
+Flower Datasets exposes the `FederatedDataset` abstraction to represent the dataset needed for federated learning/evaluation/analytics.
+It has two powerful methods that let you handle the dataset preprocessing: `load_partition(node_id, split)` and `load_full(split)`.

-Here's the most basic quick example of how to partition the MNIST dataset:
+Here's a basic quickstart example of how to partition the MNIST dataset:

 ```
 from flwr_datasets import FederatedDataset